Abracadabra (Lady Gaga song): Commercial performance

 On its release day, "Abracadabra" recorded 4.92 million streams on Spotify, marking Gaga's biggest debut on the platform with a solo song.
 Internationally, the song debuted at number ten on the Billboard Global 200 with 47.7 million streams, becoming the second top-ten entry from Mayhem and of Gaga's career, after "Die with a Smile".
 In its second week, the song rose to a new peak of number five on the Billboard Global 200 with 78.4 million streams.

 In the United States, "Abracadabra" debuted atop the Billboard Hot Dance/Pop Songs chart and at number twenty-nine on the Billboard Hot 100 with a partial first tracking week, accumulating 13.7 million streams, 1.3 million radio audience impressions, and 10,000 downloads.
 With this feat, Mayhem became Gaga's first album since Artpop (2013) to achieve three top-forty entries on the Billboard Hot 100 prior to an album's official release.
 In its second week on the chart, the song climbed to a new peak of number thirteen.
 In its sixth week of charting, following the release of Mayhem, the song rose ten spots to number 19.
-In its 11th week on the chart, following Gaga's headlining performance at Coachella, the song climbed 12 spots to number 26.
+In Canada, the song peaked at number twelve on the Canadian Hot 100.
+It was later certified double platinum by Music Canada (MC).
+In Brazil, "Abracadabra" debuted at number sixteen on the Brasil Hot 100 and later rose to a peak of number three following Gaga's show in the country.
+It was subsequently certified triple diamond by Pro-Música Brasil.

 In the United Kingdom, it debuted at number six on the UK Singles Chart after only four days of tracking, marking Gaga's 17th top-ten song in the country and third from Mayhem, after "Die with a Smile" and "Disease".
 In its second week, the song rose to a new peak of number three on the UK Singles Chart, becoming her first solo top-five entry since "Stupid Love" (2020) and highest-charting solo entry since "Born This Way" (2011).
-In Brazil, "Abracadabra" debuted at number sixteen on the Brasil Hot 100.
-Following Gaga's show in Brazil, the song rose to a new peak of number three.
+The British Phonographic Industry (BPI) awarded it platinum certification.
+Elsewhere in Europe, "Abracadabra" achieved top-five placements in the sales-and-streaming charts in four countries, while also reaching the top ten of several others.
+In the Baltic region, the song topped the charts in Lithuania and Latvia.
+Across the continent, it received multiple certifications, earning a diamond certification in France and either platinum or gold awards in others.

+In Asia, "Abracadabra" reached number four in Singapore, and number twelve in Taiwan.
+In Australia, the song peaked at number twelve on the ARIA Singles Chart and was later certified double platinum by the Australian Recording Industry Association (ARIA).
+In New Zealand, it peaked at number thirteen on the Top 40 Singles Chart and was subsequently certified platinum by Recorded Music NZ (RMNZ).